PearlL0700/FRC-6800-Contributions/README_Climber.md

 Rather than executing a fully autonomous climb sequence, the system uses **human-in-the-loop control**: Driver and Operator inputs request high-level states, while the software enforces safety constraints and motion limits.

+This approach was chosen because the climber uses a one-way latch and operates under high mechanical load, so fully autonomous control would be risky; supervising high-level states allows the software to enforce safety while giving the Drivers the flexibility to respond to unpredictable match conditions.

 ### Gating & Safety Logic

 A software lockout mechanism prevents accidental or premature climber activation.
 State transitions are only allowed after an explicit Driver/Operator enable, and manual control remains gated by the same safety logic.